 When many people think of pineapple, they think only of the yellow citrus fruit that's spiky on the outside and sweet and juicy on the inside.
 In fact, the pineapple that we know and love is actually named for the plant from which it comes: the pineapple plant, or Ananas comosus.

 These plants are native to warm, tropical areas like Central America and require ample sunlight and high temperatures to grow.
-Covered in thick, scaly skin and topped with a spiky crown, pineapple fruit also contains Ananas seeds, which can be used to produce even more fruit.
+Covered in thick, scaly skin and topped with a spiky crown, some pineapple fruit also contains seeds, which can be used to produce even more fruit.